Inbetween, In Between, In-Between, or just Between

 GO trains to run between London and Toronto with stops in between

 In these headlines, in between is used as an adverbial phrase, so it can’t be substituted with between (a preposition).
-In between here has the meaning similar to between them.
+In between here has a meaning similar to between them.

 When to use “In-Between”?

-In-between is also correct to say and write, but don’t get confused.
+In-between is also correct when saying and writing, but don’t get confused while learning English online.
 In-between is neither a preposition nor an adverbial phrase.
 It’s an adjective – or a noun.
 Let’s see examples.

 Born in the US, living in East Asia, she feels like an in-between that doesn’t really belong to any of these cultures.